 Stud Welding is used to affix studs or fasteners on a base without making any holes.
 There are two primary types of stud welding process – Capacitor Discharge Stud Welding and Drawn Arc Stud Welding.
 The selection of the process depends on thickness of the base metal, diameter of the stud, quality and appearance requirement of the weld.
-The CD Stud Welding method is used to join small diameter studs to thin base metals and Drawn Arc Welding is suitable to weld larger diameter studs on heavy parent metal.
+The CD Stud Welding method is used to join small-diameter studs to thin base metals and Drawn Arc Welding is suitable to weld larger diameter studs on heavy parent metal.
 Our application engineering & stud welder team does the welding job with precision.

 Drawn Arc Stud Welding